anniezhi/lunar-lander/README.md

 All three approaches are saved and then analysed in a jupyter notebook.

-Try the game yourself by running 'python play.py'!
+Try the game yourself by running `python play.py`!

 ## File Descriptions